Macedonians in Sweden: Religion

 The Macedonians in Sweden are predominantly of the Orthodox faith.
 On 14.
 January 1973 they established the first Macedonian Orthodox Church municipality (MPCO) in Europe dedicated to Naum of Ohrid.
 There are currently two Macedonian Orthodox Churches in Sweden, Makedoniska ortodoxa kyrkan Sveti Naum Ohridski in Malmö which have 4000 believers, and Makedoniska Ortodoxa Kyrkliga Församlingen in Gothenburg.
 Both of them are part of Macedonian Orthodox Church, led by the metropolitan of the European Diocese.

 Sport

 Macedonian community have their own football club, named IF Vardar from Gothenburg, which is playing in Swedish league "Division 5A".

 Media

-Many forms of Media have been established by the Macedonians in Sweden.
-They have their own newspaper, called "Makedonski Vesnik" which was first published in 1978, by "Makedoniska Riksförbundet i Sverige" the Macedonian community in Sweden.
-The Newspaper informs Macedonians in Sweden about topics related to them in Sweden and in North Macedonia.
-They have also founded their own radio station in Gothenburg, it is called Makedonski Glas radio (Makedonisk Röst), which broadcasts in Macedonian.
+Many forms of media have been established by the Macedonians in Sweden.
+They have their own newspaper, called "Makedonski Vesnik" which was first published in 1978, by "Makedoniska Riksförbundet i Sverige", the Macedonian community in Sweden.
+The newspaper informs Macedonians in Sweden about topics related to them in Sweden and in North Macedonia.
+They have also founded their own radio station in Gothenburg, called Makedonski Glas radio (Makedonisk Röst), which broadcasts in Macedonian.